SitecorePowerShell/Book/contributor-guide.md

 4. Copy `C:\Source\Console\deploy.user.json.sample` to `C:\Source\Console\deploy.user.json`
 5. Edit the sites definition in `deploy.user.json` to target your Sitecore installation folder
 6. Compile the solution in Visual Studio

    * Because SPE supports Sitecore 7+, you'll need to unload the `Cognfide.PowerShell.Sitecore7` project to build at this stage.
 To setup support for Sitecore 7, follow the next section in this tutorial.
    * When you compile the solution, SPE will be automatically deployed to the installation path you set in `deploy.user.json`

-   > SPE uses Unicorn for serializing Sitecore items to the source folder, and for syncing items from disk into Sitecore.
-For more information on Unicorn, see https://github.com/kamsar/Unicorn
 7. Login to Sitecore and then navigate to `/Unicorn.aspx`.
 Use Unicorn to sync all projects into Sitecore.

 > SPE uses Unicorn for serializing Sitecore items to the source folder, and for syncing items from disk into Sitecore.
-For more information on Unicorn, see https://github.com/kamsar/Unicorn
+For more information on Unicorn, see [https://github.com/kamsar/Unicorn](https://github.com/kamsar/Unicorn)

 You can now use SPE in your Sitecore installation!